|

 "Thank the Valar!
 Where was she?"

-her he was going to take her back to his estate with him."
+was going to take her back to his estate with him."

 "So he was from outside the city.
 Did she see the murder?"

-"I believe so, my lord.
-Though I have not asked her for
+"I believe so, my lord, though I have not asked her for

 any details.
 I thought you would want to question her yourself.